cRyPt0h4sH3R/check-crypto-prices-discord-webhook/README.md

 This simple shell script gets crypto prices from an API and posts them to Discord via Webhook.

-Add it to cron to set the schedule you want it to fire.
+Add it to cron to set the schedule when you want it to fire.

 ## Acknowledgements